Our research- and evidence-based literacy, math, and summer school solutions are proven to increase student engagement and achievement.

 After implementing REWARDS, graduation rates for Gilmer’s students with disabilities more than doubled—going from 40 percent to 86.1 percent.
 Still, the graduation rates are only part of the success as administrators and teachers observed confidence levels and self-esteem of students rose with each newfound achievement.

-During a Wednesday, April 18, webinar, you can learn more about literacy champion Diane Vautrot and how she and her team of devoted educators and administrators are forging a new tradition of literacy success in Gilmer County Charter Schools.
-Register now!
+During a recent webinar, literacy champion Diane Vautrot explained how she and her team of devoted educators and administrators are forging a new tradition of literacy success in Gilmer County Charter Schools.
+Watch now!